-- To develop a whole school behaviour policy supported and followed by all the school community, parents, carers, teachers, children and governors based on a sense of community and shared values. - To acknowledge that children are individuals.
+- To develop a whole school behaviour policy supported and followed by all the school community, parents, carers, teachers, children, and hub councillors based on a sense of community and shared values. - To acknowledge that children are individuals.
 They are entitled to an education that will meet their needs and help them fulfil their potential.
-We provide a broad and balanced curriculum, in a happy secure environment. - To teach, through the school curriculum, values and attitudes as well as knowledge and skills so they can make full use of further opportunities successfully. - To ensure that all children acquire a love of learning; have a positive attitude towards responsible behaviour, encourage self-discipline and enable them to develop a respect for themselves and other members of society. - To raise and maintain the children's self-esteem so they leave us as confident, articulate and self-disciplined individuals. - To ensure that all children benefit from this policy, including those with special needs by adapting or changing the policy if necessary. - To maintain effective discipline on a day-to-day basis and to ensure that our school remains a calm and orderly community.
+We provide a broad and balanced curriculum, in a happy secure environment. - To teach, through the school curriculum, values and attitudes as well as knowledge and skills so they can make full use of further opportunities successfully. - To ensure that all children acquire a love of learning have a positive attitude towards responsible behaviour, encourage self-discipline and enable them to develop a respect for themselves and other members of society. - To raise and maintain the children's self-esteem so they leave us as confident, articulate, and self-disciplined individuals. - To ensure that all children benefit from this policy, including those with special needs by adapting or changing the policy as necessary. - To maintain effective discipline on a day-to-day basis and to ensure that our school remains a calm and orderly community.

 All children are encouraged to show respect and consideration for themselves, for others and for property.
 We believe that good behaviour is the hallmark of a good school.
 Our aim is to maximise teaching and learning time.

-All members of the school must follow our golden rules:
+All pupils are made aware of and expected to follow our golden rules which are displayed in the classrooms and hall.